Open Challenge to Dads: 9 Dad-proof Recipes to Try for Your Kids

 This is the easiest recipe.
 It takes immense talent to cook an egg the wrong way!

-After one minute, spread cooked veggies decoratively on the omelette.
+- After one minute, spread cooked veggies decoratively on the omelette.
 You can spell out the name of your child, it will blow his mind!
 I use peas, diced carrots, and corn for the colours!
-Broccoli works good as well!
+Broccoli works well too!

 #2 Avocado toast